larskrjo/spotify-remote-web-player/README.md

 * Both the frontend server and backend server must be connected to internet, and hence not behind a firewall.
 The ports used are TCP 80 and TCP backend port (whichever you choose) for frontend and backend respectively.

 ###Frontend:
 * Web server that supports html, css and javascript.
-Apache or Tomcat should do it, there are plenty of tutorials on how to install one.
+Apache HTTP Server or Tomcat should do it, there are plenty of tutorials on how to install one of those.

 ###Backend:
 * A Linux or OSX server with a sound card, sound card drivers and sudo rights.